-The idea for the song (which first appeared on the second Sabbath album, Paranoid, released in 1970), actually started with Ozzy Osbourne.
+The idea for Iron Man (which first appeared on the second Black Sabbath album, Paranoid, released in 1970), actually started with Ozzy Osbourne.

 “I can’t exactly recall what Ozzy said, but it was something like: ‘Why don’t we do a song called Iron Man, or maybe Iron Bloke’.
 That got me thinking about a lump of metal, and then putting it all into a science-fiction context.
 It all flowed from there.”

-“I was heavily into science fiction at the time,” he recalls of more than 40 years ago.
-“Remember, this was the era of the space race,” says Butler.
+“I was heavily into science fiction at the time,” Butler recalls of almost 50 years ago.
+“Remember, this was the era of the space race,” he says.
 “A lot of the stuff I was writing about was inspired by those sorts of stories.
 I was fascinated by what might happen to a man who’s suddenly transformed into a metal being.
 He still has a human brain, and wants to do the right thing, but eventually his own frustrations at the way humanity treats him drives this creature to taking extreme action.
 It’s almost a cry for help.

 “What I always attempted to do with my science-fiction plots was to make these relevant to the modern world at the time,” Butler continues.
 “So I brought war and politics in.
 It was also an era when the whole issue of pollution was starting to get attention, and this affected my thinking quite a bit.”

 Former Sabbath drummer Bill Ward reckons that, musically, the song was nothing like anything else the band had done up to that point: “For me, this is a special song for the band.
 It was just so different.
 As soon as you hear that ominous start, you know something’s building.
 For me, the drumming was a real challenge to get right in the studio.
 But it’s also a drummer’s dream to play.